DiegelD/CarND-MPC-Project/README.md

 Thus, MPC can deal with latency much more effectively, by explicitly taking it into account, then a PID controller.

-Here the code for the start of the prediction of the MPC, to overcome the latency:
+Here the code (file main.cpp line 125) for the start of the prediction of the MPC, to overcome the latency:
 ```c
 dt = 0.1;
 x1    = v * cos(0) * dt;